AY2425S2-CS2103-F10-3/tp/docs/DeveloperGuide.md

 * 2c.
 Lesson already exists.
   * 2c1.
 TuitionBook prints the error message for same lesson timeslot.

+* 2d.
+Lessons with the same timeslot found in input details given.
+    * 2d1.
+TuitionBook prints the error message for same lesson timeslot.

 * 3a.
 Error occurs when saving to file.
   * 3a1.
 TuitionBook shows an error message.